danthegoodman1/EpicEnv/README.md

 If you attempt to `epicenv set` on a variable that is marked as personal, that set will update the personal variable instead of adding to the global variables to prevent personal values from being leaked via git.

 A warning will be thrown when this occurs.

+To make a personal variable shared, first `rm` the personal variable, then set it again as shared.
+Vice-versa for making a shared variable personal.